 All the above-mentioned Railway test category has unique eligibility criteria for the students.

-The Railway Recruitment Board (RRB) holds the RRB NTPC exam to select applicants for various non-technical positions within the Indian Railways.
-Candidates for the RRB NTPC positions must have completed their undergraduate degree or have passed class XII.
+The Railway Recruitment Board (RRB) conducts the RRB NTPC (Non-Technical Popular Categories) examination to recruit candidates for various non-technical roles within Indian Railways.
+To be eligible for RRB NTPC positions, applicants must have either successfully completed their undergraduate degree or passed their Class XII (12th grade) examinations.

 Age